kvz/bash3boilerplate/README.md

 configuration, command-line argument parsing that:

  - You need every time
- - Come with a number of pitfalls to get right
+ - Come with a number of pitfalls to avoid
  - Keep you from your actual work

 Here's an attempt to bundle those things in a generalized way so that